AkshayO3/netGuardian/README.md

 ## Description

-The netGuardian website provides a user-friendly interface for analyzing configuration files and identifying potential errors.
+The netGuardian website provides a user-friendly interface for analyzing configuration files and identifying potential warnings.
 Here's an overview of how it works:

 1. **Navigation:** Begin by visiting the landing page, where you'll find intuitive navigation options to proceed to the file input page.

-2. **File Input:** Once on the file input page, you have two convenient options for uploading your configuration file.
-You can either drag and drop the file into the designated area or use the file browser to select it manually.
+2. **File Input:** Once on the file input page, you have two convenient options for uploading your folder containing the configuration files.
+You can either drag and drop the folder into the designated area or use the file browser to select it manually.

-3. **Processing:** After selecting your file, the netGuardian system seamlessly handles the processing.
-The file is transmitted to the server, where it undergoes comprehensive analysis to detect any errors.
+3. **Processing:** After selecting your folder, the netGuardian system seamlessly handles the processing.
+The folder is transmitted to the server, where it undergoes comprehensive analysis to detect any warnings.

-4. **Error Reporting:** Once the analysis is complete, any errors found within the configuration file are presented to you in a clear and organized report format directly on the frontend of the website.
-This report highlights the type and severity of each error detected, enabling you to address them effectively.
+4. **Error Reporting:** Once the analysis is complete, any warnings found within the configuration file are presented to you in a clear and organized report formatted directly on the frontend of the website.
+This report highlights the type and severity of each warning detected, enabling you to address them effectively.

 ## Installation